Whether you just found out about Page Experience, or you’re looking for specific details on the topic, this guide is for you.

 The business impact of Page Experience

 Because the Page Experience initiative has the weight of Google behind it, it certainly seems to have reached beyond just SEOs and developers.
-This set of signals is now so widely discussed that product owners, marketing managers, and even CEOs have noticed the web performance trend.
+This set of signals is now discussed so widely that product owners, marketing managers, and even CEOs have noticed the web performance trend.

 It seems that there is a growing awareness about Web Vitals and other experience signals among the managers.
 However, will this affect the budget of their development teams?
 That is yet to be seen.